ankane/dbx/README.md

 Use `where_cols` to specify the columns used for lookup.
 Other columns are written to the table.

+> Update performs a SQL query for every row in the data frame.
+We recommend upsert when possible for significantly better performance.

 ### Upsert

 *Atomically* insert if they don’t exist, otherwise update them